PKim59/ACIT2420_As3P1/Assignment3_part1.md

 usermod -aG sudo <user-name>
 ```

-5. Now we need to copy the root user's ssh configurations to the new user as well.
-We can do this by copying the root users entire ssh folder to the new user's home directory.
+5. Now we need to copy the root user's ssh configurations for the new user.
+We can do this by copying the root user's entire ssh folder to the new user's home directory.
 To do this, enter the following command:

 ```
 cp -r /home/root/.ssh /home/<username>